tiemma/blog.bakman.build/blogs/consideration-in-common-law.md

 promise of the other is bought, and the promise thus given for value is enforceable."
 (Pollock on Contracts, 8th ed., p.
 175.)

-The principle of detrimental reliance therefore comes into play in extending the definition of consideration to cover that the offer of forebearance from one party in relation to the acceptance and performance of such forbearance in relation to a promise from another party without inherent benefit to the promisor can pose as sufficient consideration [^4].
+The principle of detrimental reliance therefore comes into play in extending the definition of consideration to cover that the offer of forebearance from one party in respect to the acceptance and performance of such forbearance for a promise from another party without inherent benefit to the promisor can pose as sufficient consideration [^4].
 However, the consideration for such promise must move from the person the promise is made to [^5], it need not be done to the person who offered the promise [^5a] or a third party not privy to the contract at its creation [^4][^5b].

 We may then further conclude that what defines consideration is the process of establishing benefit and detriment with sufficient value in the eyes of the law amongst parties under contracting terms.